 Mann Ranch Staff 1973 (?)

-Guy on the left, then Toby, then Geri Olson, below Nina ?
+Guy on the left, then Toby, then Geri Olson, below Nina Winter, then Janice.

-(The long haired blond woman is Janice McHugh, a
+(The long haired blonde woman is Janice McHugh, a

 Canadian "undocumented alien"